raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 5. **Lower operational risk**
    A more explicit lifecycle for ReparseMeta / ReparseFileMeta, with a single place where their states are updated, makes it easier to detect and recover from partial failures.

-## 7. Next Steps

-1. Create tickets for:
-   - Introducing `ParsingService` and refactoring the Celery task to use it
-   - Adding `ReparseService` and refactoring reparse orchestration to depend on it (while delegating per-file parsing to `ParsingService`)
-   - Adding tests and observability around the unified parsing pipeline
-2. Implement Phase 2 first (service extraction) with strict “no behavior change” to build confidence.
-3. Once stable in staging, implement the reparse refactor and validate on a controlled subset of files.